-For instance, if you’re photographing landscapes, you’ll probably aim at having as much proportion of the image in focus as possible, whereas if you’re shooting portraits, your goal can be having a blurred background, so all the attention goes to the subject.
+For instance, if you’re photographing landscapes, you’ll probably aim at having as much of the image in focus as possible, whereas if you’re shooting portraits, your goal might be a blurred background, so all the attention goes to the subject.

 - Your artistic view

 From an artistic point of view, there is no rule to determine the depth of field and aperture in your image.

 For example, you can intentionally leave the foreground of your landscape out of focus to lead the viewer’s eye to the background.
 Or, in a portrait, shoot everything in focus because the background says something important, too.